aws-ia/terraform-aws-eks-blueprints/UPGRADE-5.0.md

 - The local KMS module has been replaced by what is provided by [terraform-aws-eks](https://github.com/terraform-aws-modules/terraform-aws-eks) and [terraform-aws-kms](https://github.com/terraform-aws-modules/terraform-aws-kms)

+- The local managed node group module has been replaced with what is provided by by [terraform-aws-eks](hhttps://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/modules/eks-managed-node-group).

 ### Removed

 - Local implementation of KMS module

+- Local managed node modules

 ### Variable and output changes